 Only high-purity isolates of the stevia plant, known as steviol glycosides, can be integrated into your food.

 There are several different types of steviol glycosides, including Rebaudioside A, Rebaudioside D, and Stevioside.
 However, most nutrition labels only state the words stevia leaf extract, stevia powder, or stevia liquid.
 They don’t usually specify which steviol glycosides were used.

-Stevia sweeteners are around 200 to 400 times sweeter than sugar and have zero calories.
-They’re also extremely ecologically friendly compared to other natural alternative sweeteners thanks to the plant’s low carbon and water footprint.
+Stevia sweeteners are around 200-400 times sweeter than sugar and have 0 calories.
+They’re also extremely ecologically friendly compared to other natural alternative sweeteners, thanks to the plant’s low carbon and water footprint.

 When stevia is sold as a sugar substitute, manufacturers also tend to mix it with other alternative sweeteners.
 It’s often mixed with sugar alcohols, dextrose (a simple sugar that comes from corn), maltodextrin (a highly processed starch), or cane sugar.